bgamari/ghc-debug/README.md

     -- | Request the debuggee's root pointers.
     RequestRoots :: Request [ClosurePtr]
     -- | Request a set of closures.
-    RequestClosures :: [ClosurePtr] -> Request [GenClosure InfoTablePtr ClosurePtr] -- | Request a set of info tables.
+    RequestClosures :: [ClosurePtr] -> Request [RawClosure]
+    -- | Request a set of info tables.
-    RequestInfoTables :: [InfoTablePtr] -> Request [StgInfoTable]
+    RequestInfoTables :: [InfoTablePtr] -> Request [RawInfoTable]
+    -- | Wait for the debuggee to pause itself and then -- execute an action.
+It currently impossible to resume after -- a pause caused by a poll.
+    RequestPoll :: Request ()
+    -- | A client can save objects by calling a special RTS method -- This function returns the closures it saved.
+    RequestSavedObjects :: Request [ClosurePtr]
+    -- | Calls the debugging `findPtr` function and returns the retainers RequestFindPtr :: ClosurePtr -> Request [ClosurePtr]
+    -- | Request the pointer bitmap for an info table.
+    RequestBitmap :: InfoTablePtr -> Request PtrBitmap
+    -- | Request the description for an info table.
+    RequestConstrDesc :: ClosurePtr -> Request ConstrDesc
 ```

-So far only the version, pause and resume functions are tested (and work).

-We will add some more functions to this interface, for example, a request to
-call `findPtr` and also a way to mark objects of interest so we can retrieve their
-addresses in the same manner as `RequestRoots`.

 # How do I use it?